Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-sc.rst

 This is the first :ref:`part of a tutorial<voting-dapp>` on smart contract development.
 In this part you will focus on how to write a smart contract in the Rust_ programming language using the |concordium-std| library.

 The `voting smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/voting>`_ allows for conducting an election with several voting options.
-An `end_time` is set when the election is initialized.
-Only accounts are eligible to vote.
-Each account can change its selected voting option as often as it desires until the `end_time` is reached.
-No voting is possible after the `end_time`.
+When the election is initialized, a deadline is set, after which no more votes may be cast.
+Only accounts (not other smart contracts) are eligible to vote.
+Each account can change its selected voting option as often as it desires until the deadline is reached.

 .. warning::